AwesomesauceLabs/piglet-manual/index.md

 create a `GltfImportTask` in the `Start` method, and (2) advance execution of the task by calling `GltfImportTask.MoveNext` in `Update`.

-The `OnComplete` method of Figure XXX handles playing the animation once the model has finished loading.
+The `OnComplete` method of @lst:runtime-animation handles playing the animation once the model has finished loading.
 By assigning `OnComplete` to `_task.OnCompleted` in `Start`, the `OnComplete` method is automatically invoked by Piglet after the glTF import completes.
 Piglet passes the